nf-core/phaseimpute/docs/output.md

 <summary>Output files</summary>

 - `prep_panel/panel/`
-  - `*.vcf.gz`: The reference panel vcf after all the preprocessing is done.
+  - `*.vcf.gz`: The reference panel VCF after all the preprocessing is done.
   - `*.tbi*`: A tbi for the prepared reference panel.

 </details>